 - in-person home support with continued virtual support once you transition to the hospital.

-- virtual in-home and virtual hospital birth support for a reduced rate.
+- virtual in-home and virtual hospital birth support.

 We use the Zoom platform to create a live-streaming interactive learning experience.
 Don’t expect a boring face to face lecture or a video streaming of the in-person class.
 In order to create the best virtual learning experience possible, our educators use interactive digital learning tools, videos, and games.
 Our goal is to help participants learn about labor and birth, with an emphasis on how to prepare for a virtually supported birth.